Qwertyblob/tp/docs/UserGuide.md

 ### Unmarking a person's attendance in a class: `unmark`

-Unmarks an existing person's attendance in Rollcall in an existing class on a particular day.
+Unmarks an existing person's attendance in the address book in an existing class on a particular day.

 Format: `unmark id/STUDENT_ID c/CLASS_NAME [dt/DATE]`

-* The `STUDENT_ID` and `CLASS_NAME` must exist in Rollcall.
+* The `STUDENT_ID` and `CLASS_NAME` must exist in the address book.
 * The `STUDENT_ID` must be currently marked present in `CLASS_NAME`.
 * `DATE` format must be `yyyy-MM-dd`.
 * If `DATE` is not specified, the current date will be unmarked if applicable, otherwise, the student will be unmarked only for the specified day.